reevoo/reevoo.github.io/docs/reevooapi/conversation/conversation-upvote-question.markdown

 # Conversation - Upvote question

-Increments by 1 the helpful attribute of the question.
+Increments the helpful attribute of the question by 1.

 <div class="warning">
   Is your responsibility to restrict user of your website from sending multiple requests for the same question.